Brief History -The Irish State

 President of Ireland (www.president.ie)

 Fianna Fáil (www.fiannafail.ie)

 Irish Government News Service (www.merrionstreet.ie)

-The local government system is administered by 31 local authorities and is undergoing a process of renewal and reform, with a view to significantly reducing the number of local authorities.
+The local government system is administered by 31 local authorities across the Country.

 The services provided by the local authorities include: housing and building, road transport and safety, water supply and sewerage, development incentives and controls, environmental protection and waste management, recreation and amenity, education, health, welfare and miscellaneous services.